 We are all about learning from other parents, so tell me, what other skills have been helpful for your older kids to know before you added babies to the family?

-1 thought on “5 Skills I want my Eldest Child to Learn Before Having a 3rd Baby”
+One response to “5 Skills I want my Eldest Child to Learn Before Having a 3rd Baby”